adrianparker/adrianparker.github.io/content/posts/Cognitive-Reframing.md

 I just started a new job, attended an online meeting, got a chance to add to the discussion.
 I thought I made my point well, but noticed two colleagues start laughing as I finished (thankfully, on mute).

 Immediately I felt they must be laughing at me.
 Maybe it was what I had said?
 Maybe it was what I was wearing?
 I spent the rest of the meeting feeling foolish.
 An hour or so later, still feeling bad, I sat myself down and thought - I don't know why those colleagues started laughing, I never will.
 Maybe it was me, maybe not.
-I can choose to think it wasn't me, and that will be my reality, so I did, and I felt better.
+I can choose to think it wasn't me, and that will be my reality, so I did, and then I felt better.

 A more impactful example is how I felt after Elsa passed away.
-I don't mind admitting, once we were back frmo our travels, when I had time to sit and think, I felt really bad.
+I don't mind admitting, once we were back from our travels, when I had time to sit and think, I felt really bad.
 What a terrible person I had been, I said to myself.
 I hadn't visited Elsa enough.
 I hadn't given her more of my time.
 I hadn't adopted her into our family.
 So many things I hadn't said or done.
 I hadn't reached amazing.
 I felt sad and regretful.

 Those are just thoughts though.
 Not facts.